animatedmax/spring-data-geode/src/main/markdown/index.md

-When a client application class is annotated with `@EnableClusterConfiguration`, any Regions or Indexes defined and declared as beans in the Spring Container by the client application are “pushed” to the cluster of servers to which the client is connected.
-Not only that, but this “push” is performed in such a way that Apache Geode remembers the configuration pushed by the client when using HTTP.
+When a client application class is annotated with `@EnableClusterConfiguration`, any Regions or Indexes defined and declared as beans in the Spring Container by the client application are "pushed" to the cluster of servers to which the client is connected.
+Not only that, but this "push" is performed in such a way that Apache Geode remembers the configuration pushed by the client when using HTTP.
 If all the nodes in the cluster go down, they come back up with the same configuration as before.
 If a new server is added to the cluster, it